-While international travel is most certainly not on the cards right now (it’s okay, we can wait), there are some big things happening in the world that you really need to know about.
+While international travel is most certainly not on the cards right now (it’s okay, we can wait), there are some big things that you really need to know about.
 And while there’s a lot of grief and hurt across the world at the moment (we've written about how you can take action here), which by no means should be ignored — we're here if you're in need of some respite.

 Here’s the best in travel news this week.